telefonicaid/fiware-sth-comet/doc/manuals/running.md

 # Running the STH server

-To run the STH server, just execute from the STH directory the following command:
+To run the STH server, please execute the following command from the directory where the STH component was installed:
 ```bash
 ./bin/sth
 ```

 The STH component provides the user with 2 mechanisms to configure the component to the concrete needs of the user:

-- Environment variables, which can be set assigning values to them or using the `sth_default.conf` file if a packaged version of the STH component is used.
+- Environment variables, which can be set assigning values to them or using the [`sth_default.conf`](https://github.com/telefonicaid/fiware-sth-comet/blob/master/rpm/EXAMPLES/sth_default.conf) file if a packaged version of the STH component is used.
-- The `config.js` file located at the root of the STH component code, a JSON formatted file including the configuration properties.
+- The [`config.js`](https://github.com/telefonicaid/fiware-sth-comet/blob/master/config.js) file located at the root of the STH component code, a JSON formatted file including the configuration properties.

-It is important to note that environment variables, if set, take precedence over the properties defined in the `config.js` file.
+It is important to note that environment variables, if set, take precedence over the properties defined in the [`config.js`](https://github.com/telefonicaid/fiware-sth-comet/blob/master/config.js) file.

-On the other hand, it is also important to note that the aggregation resolutions can only be configured using the `config.js` file and consequently this is the preferred way to configure the STH component behavior.
-The mentioned resolutions can be configured using the `config.server.aggregation` property in the `config.js` file including the desired resolution to be used when aggregating data.
-Accepted resolution values include: `month`, `day`, `hour`, `minute` and `second`.

-In case of preferring using environment variables, the script accepts the following parameters as environment variables:
+The environment variables accepted by the script (for which there exists counterpart entries in the already mentioned [`config.js`](https://github.com/telefonicaid/fiware-sth-comet/blob/master/config.js) are the following ones:

 - `STH_HOST`: The host where the STH server will be started.
 Optional.
 Default value: "localhost".
 - `STH_PORT`: The port where the STH server will be listening.
 Optional.
 Default value: "8666".
 - `FILTER_OUT_EMPTY`: A flag indicating if the empty results should be removed from the response.
 Optional.
 Default value: "true".